premaseem/DesignPatternsJava9/README.md

 * Anti Patterns
 * Resources for Deeper Learning

+### Note:
-Note: This code base will work on Java 9 and above versions.
+* This code base will work on Java 9 and above versions.
+* `diagrams` folders carry UML diagrams.
+* `pattern` folder has code of primary example.
+* `patternBonus` folder has code of secondary or bonus example.